wolveix/satisfactory-server/README.md

 following directories:

 - `/backups` - the server will automatically backup your saves when the container first starts
 - `/gamefiles` - this is for the game's files.
-They're stored outside of the container to avoid needing to redownload 8GB+ every time you want to rebuild the container
+They're stored outside the container to avoid needing to redownload 8GB+ every time you want to rebuild the container
-- `/logs` - this holds all Steam and Satisfactory log files
+- `/logs` - this holds Steam's logs, and contains a pointer to Satisfactory's logs (empties on startup unless `LOG=true`)
 - `/saved` - this contains the game's blueprints, saves, and server configuration

 Before running the server image, you should find your user ID that will be running the container.
 This isn't necessary